TylerPollard410/Florida-Coral-Bleaching/README.md

 ## Temporal Effects

-To evaluate how bleaching trends evolve over time, we analyze posterior estimates of the temporal effect from the Gaussian Process (GP) component.
+To evaluate how bleaching trends evolve over time, we analyze posterior estimates of the temporal effect from the GP component.

 ### County-Specific Trends